python-graphblas/python-graphblas/docs/getting_started/faq.rst

 What is the performance penalty of writing algorithms with python-graphblas vs writing them directly in C?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-For large graphs, the performance penalty is quite small (5-10%) as the bulk of the work of operating on Matrices and Vectors is done purely in C. The overhead is only in the calls made to C.
+For large graphs, the performance penalty is very small as the bulk of the work of operating on Matrices and Vectors is done purely in C. The overhead is only in the calls made to C.